CharlesB91/retro-bank/README.md

 ### Existing User Log In

-- This area is where the customer enters their email address & password.
+- This area is where the user enters their email address & password.
 - The details entered is checked against the google sheets to ensure the authenticity of the user.
 - Once successfully logged in the user will be presented with the main menu.

 ### Main Menu

-- This area is what that customer will be presented once they are successfully logged in.
+- This area is where the user is routed to once successfully logged in.
 - The menu has 5 options:
     - 1 View Balance
     - 2 Deposit